interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

       ]), preconditions={"inventory_contains":branch , "location_has_item": guard})

 ```
 There are other ways of handling this, and you're not obligated to use my way.
+For instance, you might try using the Item's properties to record conditions like `unconscious`.
 </div>

 The starter code provides a vizualization method that displays a directed graph of the game that you have created.
 If you'd like to compare your game graph against mine, you can look at [my vizualization of Action Castle](game-visualization.pdf).